 Each interview should take roughly two hours to complete.
 Please advise the respondent ahead of time to make sure that he/she will be available for the duration of the interview.
 Make sure that both you and the respondent are sitting in a position or location that is private, free of distraction and is comfortable for both of you.
-You will be expected to complete 3 surveys per day on average.
+You will be expected to complete 3 surveys per day (two main surveys and one tracking survey) on average.